-The BfR Corona-Monitor is a recurring representative survey of the German population's perception of risks from the new type of coronavirus.
+The BfR Corona Monitor is a recurring representative survey on the risk perception of the population in Germany towards the novel coronavirus.
 Since 24 March 2020, randomly selected people have been asked by telephone on a regular base about their perception of the risk of infection and the protective measures they have taken.